NextDotID/docs/docs/getting-started/quick-start.md

 We will get two console.log outputs.
 One is the Signature(base64) that we're going to use for proof posting on Twitter.

-### Post a proof Twitter
+### Post a proof Tweet

-Follow the format we get in calling `/proof/payload`, replace the `Sig` with Signature(base64) we just get and visit twitter.com to post one as below:
+Follow the format we get in calling `/proof/payload`, replace the `Sig` with Signature(base64) we just get and visit twitter.com to tweet as below:

 ```
 🎭 Verifying my Twitter ID @your_twitter_handle for @NextDotID.
-Sig: 6vrSKrM1lZXyjLd2E9AO88DuUkq/A3HnEjHeeSjK/jUeMuuWu3hPHAwlyierYvaZxWDlR4trVpI2JTSZefqGERw=
+Sig: 9y/msAvkEb1w/+G5vzIvGFKeoQ6VWd0muhA4dUSEn8htcScJ37cJ78PcwKAbb2ucqYvUj+eA1Ykh9JJsbywLhxs=

-Install http://Mask.io to enhance your Web3 experience.
+Next.ID YOUR DIGITAL IDENTITIES IN ONE PLACE
 ```

-Then go to the detail page of this Twitter, get its ID at the end of the URL like `1543541274254639104``:
+Then go to the detail page of this tweet, get its ID at the end of the URL like `1543541274254639104``:

 ```
 https://twitter.com/your_twitter_handle/status/1543541274254639104